Melfelf/Melfelf.github.io/content/_index.md

 - **AI & Automation**: Exploring the intersection of artificial intelligence and practical automation
 - **Personal Reflections**: Thoughts on technology's impact on society, work, and human experience
 - **Book Insights**: Curated recommendations and analysis of books on technology, psychology, and philosophy

-## How I Work

-- **Systematic thinking first**: I start with architecture, guardrails, and repeatable workflows.
-- **Automation as culture**: Scripts and pipelines are great, but the win is when teams adopt the mindset.
-- **Measure and iterate**: Success is defined with metrics—stability, cost, performance, and user happiness.
-- **Human lens**: Even the most technical project should make life easier for the people who depend on it.

 Welcome to my corner of the internet — a space for thoughtful exploration of technology's role in shaping our future.